Sanzida-Alam-Sinthia/LearnWebDev-client-repo/README.md

 Learn WebDev.com App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). \
+This project was bootstrapped with [Create React App].
+Live-Site Link: https://learnng-platform-assignment.web.app \
 It is a e-learning website based project. \
 The features are :
 \